jimjonesbr/musicowl/README.md

 # MusicXML to RDF Converter (BETA)

-This converter parses MusicXML files and converts them to RDF based on the [MusicOWL](http://linkeddata.uni-muenster.de/ontology/musicscore/mso.owl).
+This converter parses MusicXML files and converts them to RDF, based on the [MusicOWL Ontology](http://linkeddata.uni-muenster.de/ontology/musicscore/mso.owl).
 It currently supports the following concepts:

  * Articulations